telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/rest-service-report-source-resolver/how-to-implement-a-custom-report-source-resolver.md

 # Steps for Implementing a Custom ReportSource Resolver

 This article explains how to create a custom report source resolver for the __Telerik Reporting REST service__.
-In this example, the resolver purpose will be to return a [XmlReportSource](/api/Telerik.Reporting.XmlReportSource) with an XML report definition obtained from an SQL Server database.
+In this example, the resolver's purpose will be to return a [XmlReportSource](/api/Telerik.Reporting.XmlReportSource) with an XML report definition obtained from an SQL Server database.

 1. Create a class which implements the  [IReportSourceResolver](/api/Telerik.Reporting.Services.IReportSourceResolver) interface.
 Its [Resolve](/api/Telerik.Reporting.Services.IReportSourceResolver#Telerik_Reporting_Services_IReportSourceResolver_Resolve_System_String_Telerik_Reporting_Services_OperationOrigin_System_Collections_Generic_IDictionary{System_String_System_Object}_) method will be called whenever the engine needs to create a [ReportSource](/api/Telerik.Reporting.ReportSource) instance based on the parameter named *report*.
 The value of the *report* parameter will be initialized with the value of the __Report__ property of the report viewer's ReportSource object.